-The Board would like to thank those who have been with us throughout our sustainability journey.
-We will continue our sustainability efforts to enhance the long-term value and trust to our stakeholders.
+The Board would like to thank all who have been with us throughout our sustainability journey.
+We will continue our sustainability efforts in order to enhance the long-term value and trust to our stakeholders.

-SUSTAINABILITY SNAPSHOT OF SINGAPURA FINANCE IN 2019
+SUSTAINABILITY SNAPSHOT OF SINGAPURA FINANCE IN 2020

-The following presents highlights of SFL's sustainability performance in 2019.
+The following presents highlights of SFL's sustainability performance in 2020.

-Social Performance
+Environmental Performance